Skip to contents

 rcs

-Should latent variable indicators be replaced with reliablity-corrected single item indicators instead?
+Should latent variable indicators be replaced with reliability-corrected single item indicators instead?
 See relcorr_single_item.

 rcs.choose

-Which latent variables should get their indicators replaced with reliablity-reliability corrected single items?
-Corresponds to the choose argument in relcorr_single_item.
+Which latent variables should get their indicators replaced with reliability-corrected single items?
+It is passed to relcorr_single_item as the choose argument.

 orthogonal.x